 The inherent beauty of ivory is prized around the world.
 Due to this, it has been used for making various objects of decorative value for ages.

-But for all the advantages, ivory is a porous organic material.
-This means that it absorbs moisture that might cause the ivory to become stained and discolored.
+Presently ivory is also one of the most prized materials quite commonly used in jewelry making.
+However, for all the advantages, ivory is a porous organic material that absorbs moisture, causing the ivory jewelry to become stained and discolored.

 How to Clean Old Yellowed Ivory Jewelry?